Metadata Standards

 A couple of important notes when coming up with your attributes!
 You should include string attributes as strings (remember the quotes), and numeric properties as either floats or integers so that OpenSea can display them appropriately.
 String properties should be human-readable strings.

-Deploying your metadata API
+Your metadata API

 IPFS and Arweave URIs